giacomodeliberali/ICT-infrastructure/README.md

 **auditing** activity of checking that system security is properly working.
 Keep monitoring the interaction of the user on a resource; get an allert when something suspicious occurs.

-MINIMUM PROVILEGE PRINCIPLE : every user must be able to access only the information and resources that are necessary for its legitimate purpose.
+MINIMUM PRIVILEGE PRINCIPLE : every user must be able to access only the information and resources that are necessary for its legitimate purpose.

 **right != privilege**
 The first is given to you by someone, the second it's posssesed by you just because who you are.